dodevops/terraform-azure-vpn/README.md

 ### target\_vnet

-Description: The Terraform resource of the target vnet
+Description: ID and name of the target vnet to connect the VPN vnet to

 Type: